benjann/violinplot/README.md

 Main changes:

+    15feb2024 (1.1.8)
+    - rag(stack) now uses the same default step size for symmetric and asymmetric stacks
+    - rag(stack) and rag(spread) now print large dots in the back (this is relevant, e.g., if weights have been specified)
+    - rag(spread) now takes account of relative weights when generating the spread (so that large dots tend to be placed more in the center)

     14feb2024 (1.1.7)
     - revised the computation of weighted markers in the rag; the sizes are now determined in a way such that average weight typically corresponds to the